 How Obligo Uses Open Banking Data

 When residents connect their bank accounts to Obligo via Plaid, our machine learning model is able to build a financial profile for each of them.
-We then verify their incomes and evaluate their creditworthiness, to see if they could qualify for deposit-free living with Obligo’s secure billing authorization.
+We then verify their incomes and evaluate their trustworthiness, to see if they could qualify for deposit-free living with Obligo’s secure Billing Authorization.

 For every new applicant, our model analyzes the lease outcomes of past renters with similar financial profiles to them, and predicts whether these new renters will have sufficient funds to cover the full rent amount.
 Our model doesn’t look at renters’ personal details or credit scores.
 Instead, it looks at different features that could be good indicators of a renter’s risk level.

 “For example, we can look at the average balance in your bank account in the last six months divided by your monthly rent,” said Omri Dor, Co-founder and COO of Obligo.
 “Is that number high or low?
 A low number means that there isn’t a lot of cash usually floating in your account, and that’s potentially a riskier situation.
 If there’s a lot of money floating around, usually that may mean that you are a safer renter.
 So we use these kinds of features.”

 These 3 benefits of open banking are especially important to the home rental industry, and Obligo is harnessing all of them to make lives easier for property managers and renters.

 Open banking as a practice is highly secure and trustworthy, and there are a lot of regulations in this space to ensure people’s data security.
 At Obligo, renters’ financial data is saved behind three layers of protection.
 It’s anonymized, encrypted, and inaccessible to anyone.